Discover the benefits of reaching out to licensed insolvency practitioners as a creditor who is owed money.

 Once appointed, an experienced insolvency practitioner will have a deep understanding of what to look for to help you get back any monies that you are owed.
 They will most likely begin by looking through records for any discrepancies.

-For example, any signs of company directors continuing to trade whilst knowingly insolvent can be a major factor in increasing the potential distribution to creditors.
+This includes identifying any inappropriate transactions, such as fraudulent trading or wrongful trading where directors continued to incur liabilities when they knew the company was insolvent.
+Any signs of company directors continuing to trade whilst knowingly insolvent can be a major factor in increasing the potential distribution to creditors.

 If you are a director with an insolvent client and are owed money, the general rule of thumb is that the more you put in, the more you will get out.